electraone/datafiles/manual/src/developers/midiimplementation.md

 ```

 ## Querying data from the controller
+A set of commands to retrieve information from the controller.
+The information may be either runtime data, static data, or various files stored in the controller.

 ### Get an Electra info
 Electra One MIDI controller can provide info about the hardware and currently loaded firmware on a request.
 This call comes in handy if you need to find out if connected Electra is working correctly and get information about the firmware it runs.